The Last Black Man in San Francisco: Plot

 One night, Mont invites Kofi, a childhood friend of Jimmie's and his, to the house, and they enjoy a night of relaxation.
 However, the next day, Kofi says hurtful things to Jimmie about his father in order to appear dominant after being called "effeminate" by his friends.
 Jimmie and Mont later learn from Kofi's friends that Kofi has been killed by a man with whom he had a scuffle.
-On returning to the house, they find that their possessions have been thrown out onto the sidewalk, and find a For Sale sign posted by Clayton Newsom, the Realtor they'd visited.
+On returning to the house, they find that their possessions have been thrown out onto the sidewalk, and find a For Sale sign posted by Newsom.
 Feeling betrayed, Jimmie retaliates by taking all the furniture back inside.
 He also visits a bank in an unsuccessful attempt to purchase the home.
 Mont, however, goes back to Newsom, who reveals that the house wasn't built by Jimmie's grandfather; he has the deed proving that it was actually built in the 1850s.

 Mont writes a play about the aftermath of Kofi's death, and Jimmie advertises that it will be performed in the house's uppermost tower.
 On the day of the performance, Jimmie's estranged father appears.
 During the performance, Mont shows social media posts about Kofi's death, all of which prove, he proclaims, that these people never really knew Kofi.
 He asks people in the crowd to recount their opinions of Kofi, including Jimmie.
 Jimmie says that even though the last things Kofi said to him were mean, his experience with him in a group home was friendly, and says, "People aren't one thing".
 Mont then confronts Jimmie with the truth that Jimmie's grandfather did not build the house.
 This angers Jimmie, who storms out, followed by the rest of the audience.
+Jimmie reflects with Wanda, and she reassures him that he can leave San Francisco, as "But if you leave it's not your loss.
+It's San Francisco's".